 The most important difference between condo and tenants insurance is dwelling coverage.
 With condo insurance, you are insuring your personal belongings, any improvements that you make to your unit, if someone gets hurt while visiting the unit and in case you damage any of the other units.

-Why do you need insurance if the condominium board has insurance?
+Why do I need insurance if the condo board has insurance?

 Condo boards or associations must insure share-use and common areas such as the lobby, gym, parking lots, elevators, and the exterior of the building.
 Example: storm damage to vinyl siding or roof shingles is generally covered by the association’s policy.
 This coverage does not include accidents or damage that happens inside your unit.
 For example: if your kitchen walls are damaged due to a grease fire on your stove.